openintegrationhub/openintegrationhub/CONTRIBUTING.md

 The definition of done for each issue:

-- Workgroup consensus about output (has to be accepted)
+- Workgroup consensus about output (has to be accepted) i.e. each teamlead approved the pull request
+- All acceptance criteria have been fulfilled
 - Output published on GitHub under github.com/openintegrationhub
-- All acceptance criteria have vben fulfilled

 #### DoD Documents